 This course is designed to provide an understanding of the business world and development of the student's knowledge and ability in the marketing field.
 The course's main focus is on analyzing the marketing mix, their interrelationships, and how they are used in the marketing process.
-Students will recognize the customer-oriented nature of marketing and anlayze the impact of marketing activities on the individual, business, and society.
-During the year, the students receive opportunities for simulated store experience by working in the school store.
-Store managers make decisions on product purchases and order from local vendors.
-Students will use computers as they apply to the fields of marketing.
-The Distributive Education Clubs of America (DECA) is an integral part of this course.
+Students will recognize the customer-oriented nature of marketing and analyze the impact of marketing activities on the individual, business, and society.
 This course is open to juniors, seniors, and sophomores that successfully completed the Introduction to Business course as a freshmen.